 How can cast members remain 6 feet from each other, wearing facemasks, if they are recording a play together?

-Unless actively being filmed for non-rehearsal takes, all cast members are expected to wear facemasks.
+All cast members are expected to wear facemasks.
 Cast members will remain more than 6 feet from each other, unless rehearsing or filming dictates a shorter distance.
 All crew members will wear facemasks at all times and remain more than 6 feet from cast members as much as possible.